nationalarchives/ref-guide-links/README.md

 ### Testing

-From the project root type `mocha` to run the tests contained in the `test` directory
+Having installed the mocha test framework globally with `npm i -g mocha` you can run tests from the project root by typing `mocha`.
+Tests are contained in the `test` directory

 ### Running the code